Uncrowded Beaches of the Florida's Space Coast

 From A1A - Head south until you get to FL-192, turn Left at Indiatlantic Boardwalk.
 Follow A1A further South and stop in at any of the beach parking lots.

-**Since opening in a limited capacity, visitors have commented on long wait times to gain entrance to this National Park.
-It is wise to call before your trip to understand the operating procedures and learn what to expect.
+**It is wise to call before your trip to understand the operating procedures and learn what to expect.

 The Canaveral National Seashore is the northernmost point of the Space Coast.
 This pristine national park is one of the best beaches in the United States and there’s no question why.
 Because there are no homes, condos, or hotels on this stretch of beach, you can expect to see sea turtle tracks (in season of course), undisturbed dunes, and native shorelife thriving here.
 The waves beacon surfers looking to paddle out alone, beach anglers seeking seclusion, and small groups of families in search of a crowd-free beach experience.
 Further, the Canaveral National Seashore is surrounded by the Merritt Island National Wildlife Refuge.
 Giving you another opportunity to explore native Florida, away from crowds, on your trip.
 Check out manatees and dolphins swimming in the lagoon, alligators basking in the sun, and more unique migratory and native birds than you could ever imagine.
 If you’re looking for some space in sand and sun, Canaveral National Seashore is the Space Coast Beach for you!

 From I-95: Take exit 220 onto FL 406.
 Merge onto FL-402 and follow signs to Canaveral National Seashore

 Vehicle Entrance Fee - $20.00/per vehicle (cars, mini-vans, etc..), valid for 7 days.

 Motorcycles - $15.00/per motorcycle, valid for 7 days.